Chronic Fatigue Reading Room

 submaximal or symptom-limited tests, which provide notoriously misleading

-data when compared with maximal exercise testing procedures.4,5 Wallman etal
+data when compared with maximal exercise testing procedures.4,5 Wallman etal correctly

 identify maximal oxygen consumption as the "gold standard"